 The information on these forms will be used should your child become sick or injured during the school day.
 These will be kept on file for each student in attendance.
-Please notify the school office immediately with any changes in this information.
+Please notify the school office immediately of any changes to this information.
 It is imperative that we know all changes (i.e., telephone numbers, sitters, etc.), so we are able to contact parents in emergencies.